History of Alcoholics Anonymous: The Oxford Group

 In his search for relief from his alcoholism, Bill Wilson, one of the two co-founders of AA, joined The Oxford Group and learned its teachings.
-While Wilson later broke from The Oxford Group, he based the structure of Alcoholics Anonymous and many of the ideas that formed the foundation of AA's suggested 12-step program on the teachings of the Oxford Group.
+While Wilson later broke from The Oxford Group, he based the structure of Alcoholics Anonymous and many of the ideas that formed the foundation of AA's suggested Twelve-Step Program on the teachings of the Oxford Group.
 Later in life, Bill Wilson gave credit to the Oxford Group for saving his life.

 An Oxford Group understanding of the human condition is evident in Wilson's formulation of the dilemma of the alcoholic; Oxford Group program of recovery and influences of Oxford Group evangelism still can be detected in key practices of Alcoholics Anonymous.
 The Oxford Group writers sometimes treated sin as a disease.
-They saw sin was "anything that stood between the individual and God".
+They believed that sin was "anything that stood between the individual and God".
 Sin frustrated "God's plan" for oneself, and selfishness and self-centeredness were considered the key problems.
 Therefore, if one could "surrender one's ego to God", sin would go with it.
 In early AA, Wilson spoke of sin and the need for a complete surrender to God.
 The Oxford Group also prided itself on being able to help troubled persons at any time.
 AA gained an early warrant from the Oxford Group for the concept that disease could be spiritual, but it broadened the diagnosis to include the physical and psychological.

 In 1955, Wilson wrote: "The early AA got its ideas of self-examination, acknowledgment of character defects, restitution for harm done, and working with others straight from the Oxford Group and directly from Sam Shoemaker, their former leader in America, and from nowhere else."
 According to Mercadante, however, the AA concept of powerlessness over alcohol departs significantly from Oxford Group belief.
 In AA, the bondage of an addictive disease cannot be cured, and the Oxford Group stressed the possibility of complete victory over sin.